gauravmm/diderot-course/README.md

   3. pulling these changes from your building repository,
   4. running the build and push process from there
 - The course name is currently hardcoded in every script in `tools/bin/upload-*`.
 This should be fixed.
 - Be careful when uploading book chapters.
-You can easily lose questions that students post.
+If you delete a previous book version, you will lose questions that students post.